Label Terre d'alpinisme

 The Nordic soul

-Recently labeled "Land of Mountaineering", the people of Bessans continue to commit themselves to help as many people as possible discover the assets of this beautiful mountain.
+Recently awarded the "Land of Mountaineering" label, the people of Bessans are continuing their commitment to helping as many people as possible discover the assets of this beautiful mountain.

 The Nordic soul